202.00 Eligibility for Services Policy

 - The individual needs to pursue another job or career because the current position is contraindicated to the disability.

 Eligibility will be determined as soon as there is sufficient information to decide that the person meets or does not meet the requirements for eligibility.
-A determination of eligibility must be made within 60 calendar days after the individual has applied for services, unless there are exceptional circumstances or a trial work experience or extended evaluation is necessary.
+A determination of eligibility must be made within 60 calendar days after the individual has applied for services, unless there are exceptional circumstances, or a trial work experience is necessary.

 When eligibility cannot be determined within 60 days for exceptional and unforeseen circumstances beyond ACCES-VR's control, ACCES-VR staff must reach an agreement with the applicant to extend the 60-day time limit.
 The applicant will be informed of: